 Frequently Asked Questions &

-Contact us here to schedule a time for a consultation.
+Step 1 begins with contacting us here so we can begin answering your questions.
 You can also give us a phone call at (213) 387-0007.
 We are open Monday to Thursday from 8 am to 10 pm, and Friday from 8 am to 5 pm.

 You can find an easy school application or a transfer verification form to fill out here.

-After your application, you will be asked to take a quick placement exam to assess your level so we can properly place you in the optimal course for your growth in the English language.
+After your application is submitted, you will be asked to take a quick placement exam to assess your level so we can properly place you in the optimal course for your growth in the English language.

 Yes we do!